nrz/ylikuutio/README.md

 * [Tecno pop base and guitar 2](https://freesound.org/people/frankum/sounds/395487/) is made by frankum and it is licensed under the [Creative Commons Attribution 3.0 Unported (CC BY 3.0) license](https://creativecommons.org/licenses/by/3.0/).
 Original track by Frankum & Frankumjay.
 Converted into OGG from the original `395487__frankum__tecno-pop-base-and-guitar-2.mp3`.

 ## Trademarks
-* Android is a trademark of Google Inc. See [https://developer.android.com/legal.html](https://developer.android.com/legal.html).
 * Coverity® and Coverity Scan® are registered trademarks of Synopsys, Inc. in the US and/or other countries.
 See [https://www.synopsys.com/company/legal/trademarks-brands.html](https://www.synopsys.com/company/legal/trademarks-brands.html).
 * Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 See [https://www.linuxmark.org/programs/legal/trademark/attribution](https://www.linuxmark.org/programs/legal/trademark/attribution).
 * Synopsys® is a registered trademark of Synopsys, Inc. in the US and/or other countries.
 See [https://www.synopsys.com/company/legal/trademarks-brands.html](https://www.synopsys.com/company/legal/trademarks-brands.html).